 - An acre of grapes can produce about 15,000 glasses of wine.

-- Less than 10% of grapes are grown in the U.S. are organic.
+- Less than 10% of them are grown in the U.S. are organic.

 - They have grown wild since prehistoric time.